hawtio/hawtio/doc/Configuration.md

     java -Dhawtio.authenticationEnabled=false -jar ~/Downloads/hawtio-app-1.2-M16.jar

+If you are using containers like Tomcat you can pass in system property values via the **CATALINA_OPTS** environment variable instead.

 ### Configuration Properties

 The following table contains the various configuration settings for the various hawtio plugins.